Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes: Discussion

 \section{Discussion}

-The statistical model of black hole geometry for uniformly accelerating observers presented in this paper is built on the the area quanta of LQG, the quasi-local Hamiltonian of equation (\ref{highgenergy}), the spin-determined particle statistics, and the spin projection degeneracy.
+The statistical model of black hole geometry for uniformly accelerating observers presented in this paper is built on the the area quanta of LQG, the quasilocal Hamiltonian of equation (\ref{highghamiltonian}), the spin-determined particle statistics, and the spin projection degeneracy.
 Notably the physical temperature $\propto g$ cancels in the distribution, as it must: The results hold for all observers in the high-$g$ limit.
 In the large area limit the bosonic statistical mechanics yields a low entropic condensed state in which essentially all the tiles are in the lowest, $j=1$, state with area $a_1 = 8 \sqrt{2} \pi \gamma \hbar$, which sets the scale for the microscopic geometry.
 The entropy is given in equation \ref{bentropyfinal}.
 This ``observer condensate" is distinct from the usual Bose-Einstein condensate in that it does not depend on physical temperature.

-The fermionic distribution requires a large chemical potential for a large area and any significant occupation is disfavored in the large area limit.
-Although entropy of mixing can affect the counting significantly, in the framework of large areas and $O(1)$ Barbero-Immirzi parameter studied here, it does not contribute significantly to the total entropy.
-In sum the model of a gas of non-interacting, indistinguishable geometric particles at high-$g$ and large area is a condensate of predominantly $j=1$ tiles.
-Loosing the restriction on the value of the Barbero-Immirzi parameter yields Bose-Einstein condensate behavior with a ``temperature" of $t=1/2\pi \gamma$.
+In the fermionic case the distribution requires a large chemical potential for large area and any significant occupation in fermionic states is disfavored in the large area limit.
+Although entropy of mixing can in principle affect the counting significantly, in the framework of large areas and the $O(1)$ Barbero-Immirzi parameter studied here, entropy of mixing does not contribute significantly to the total entropy.
+In sum the model of a gas of noninteracting, indistinguishable geometric particles at high-$g$ and large area is a condensate of predominantly $j=1$ tiles.
+Loosening the restriction on the value of the Barbero-Immirzi parameter yields Bose-Einstein condensate-like behavior with a ``temperature" of $t=1/2\pi \gamma$.
 We leave the interpretation of this phase to further work.

 The results of this paper and those of \cite{GNP,asinetal} demonstrate that if one includes fully quantum tiles in the statistical models one must locate the large Bekenstein-Hawking entropy either in huge particle degeneracies such as holographic degeneracies of $\exp(A/4 \hbar)$ or in physical processes elsewhere.
-In the second paper we use this low entropy bose condensate as a starting point to model the fluctuations in the near horizon geometry or the black hole ``quantum atmosphere".
+In Ref. \cite{MRT} we use this low entropy bose condensate as a starting point to model the fluctuations in the near horizon geometry.